 a surfeit of parsnips

 Bought too many parsnips, don’t know what to do with them?
+Fed up with boiled parsnips or roasted parsnips?
 Try this Veggie Stew and Dumplings.
 It doesn’t taste anything like Christmas, which by now, may be a good thing 😉

 Hugh Fearnley-Whittingstall, in his Veg Everyday book introduced me to having parsnips grated and raw.
+So rather than cooking parsnips, I’m having them raw sometimes.
 They taste mild and creamy and are really nice in a salad.
 Might sound a bit odd I know, try just a little bit and see what you think.

 I have also eaten raw grated swede for many years, I like it as part of a salad, it’s peppery and zingy.